eventide-project/docs/user-guide/retrieving/batch.md

 | --- | --- | --- |
 | position | Position of the message to start retrieving from | Integer |

-## Retrieving Correlated Messages
+## Pub/Sub and Retrieving Correlated Messages

+The principle use of the `correlation` parameter is to implement Pub/Sub.

 The `correlation` parameter filters the retrieved batch based on the content of message metadata's `correlation_stream_name` attribute.
+The correlation stream name is like a _return address_.
+It's a way to give the message some information about the component where the message originated from.
+This information is carried from message to message in a workflow until it ultimately returns to the originating component.

-The ultimate purpose of the `correlation_stream_name` attribute is to allow a component to tag a message with its origin.
-And then later, the originating component can subscribe to other components' events that are tagged with the origin.
-It's provides a _callback_ mechanism for messaging.
+The `correlation_stream_name` attribute allows a component to tag an outbound message with its origin.
+And then later, the originating component can subscribe to other components' events that carry the origin metadata.

 Before the source component sends the message to the receiving component, the source component assigns it's own stream name to the message metadata's `correlation_stream_name` attribute.
-That attribute is carried from message to message through the process.
+That attribute is carried from message to message through messaging workflows.

 ``` ruby
 destination_stream_name = 'otherComponent-123'